Azure-Samples/spring-boot-application-with-azure-active-directory/docs/servlet/oauth2/03-multiple-resource-server.md

 ## 3.7.
 Expose apis for resource-server-1
 Read [document about exposing an api], expose 2 scopes for resource-server-1: **resource-server-1.scope-1** and **resource-server-1.scope-2**, choose **Admins and users** for **Who can consent** option.

 ## 3.8.
+Set accessTokenAcceptedVersion to 2 for resource-server-1
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

+## 3.9.
 Register resource-server-2
 Read [document about registering an application], register an application named **resource-server-2**.
 Get the client-id: **${resource-server-2-client-id}**.

-## 3.9.
+## 3.10.
 Expose apis for resource-server-2
 Read [document about exposing an api], expose 2 scopes for resource-server-2: **resource-server-2.scope-1** and **resource-server-2.scope-2**, choose **Admins and users** for **Who can consent** option.

+## 3.11.
+Set accessTokenAcceptedVersion to 2 for resource-server-2
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

 # 4. Run sample applications
 1. Open sample application: [client], fill the placeholders in **application.yml**, then run the application.